appditto/natrium-wallet-server/README.md

 ## Callback

-Callback is required for push notifications and pushing new blocks to clients.
+The HTTP callback is required for push notifications.
 This can be configured in the node's config.json as follows:

 ```
 "callback_address": "::ffff:127.0.0.1",
 "callback_port": "3000",
 "callback_target": "\/callback",
 ```

+The websocket on the node is used for other types of notifications, like for connected clients.

+This is only so the app can easily be deployed with multiple replicas in production, we want only 1 instance to send push notifications at a time.